- Significant and potentially life-threatening illnesses can be transmitted by insect and other biting vectors.

 Use in pregnancy and breastfeeding: Pregnant women and their babies are at special risk from the consequences of vector-borne diseases.
 Clothing should cover as much skin as practicable, leaving only extremities, head, and neck exposed.
-DEET (up to 20% concentration), picaridin, and IR3535 can be used by pregnant and breastfeeding women but should be used sparingly over remaining exposed areas and washed off once indoors and when insect precautions are no longer necessary.
-Do not apply insect repellents to the nipple area to prevent ingestion by breastfeeding children.
-DEET has been shown in 1 short-term study to be safe in the second and third trimesters of pregnancy when used at concentrations of 20% or lower; however, the use of DEET in the first trimester has not been well studied; however, no evidence exists that the use of DEET or picaridin by pregnant or lactating women poses a health hazard to unborn babies or children who are breastfeeding.
-No long-term follow-up studies beyond 1-year postexposure are available.
-DEET has been shown in 1 study to be safe in the second and third trimesters of pregnancy when used at concentrations up to 20%.
-Controlled-release formulations appear to last longer and require less frequent application.
+DEET and picaridin can be used by pregnant and breastfeeding women but should not be applied directly to the nipple area to prevent ingestion by breastfeeding children.
+DEET has been shown in 1 short-term study to be safe in the second and third trimesters of pregnancy when used at concentrations of 20% or lower; however, the use of DEET in the first trimester has not been well studied.
+Although no evidence exists that the use of DEET or picaridin by pregnant or lactating women poses a health hazard to unborn babies or children who are breastfeeding, no long-term follow-up studies are available.

 Safety: DEET is effective against mosquitoes, ticks, fleas, and chiggers and is a remarkably safe insect repellent.
 Only 30 cases of severe toxicity have been reported among billions of uses over 30 years.
 Most cases of toxic encephalopathy or seizures were reported in young children in whom excessive amounts were used over prolonged periods.
 No long-term information is available on the use of picaridin, but toxicity tests in animals have shown it to be extremely safe.